Director: Louise Hooper, Sarah O’Gorman

 During filming, production visited several private residences in the Sevenoaks, Tunbridge Wells and Maidstone districts, and built a green screen set at Showfields Hall Community Centre in Tunbridge Wells.
 Each episode of the series focuses on a different crime scene, and Kent residences are the main locations for all but Episode 3.

-Starring: Davina McCall and Nicky Campbell Production Company: ITV Studios Kent Locations Used: Gravesend, Maidstone, Dartford
+Starring: Davina McCall, Nicky Campbell Production Company: ITV Studios Kent Locations Used: Gravesend, Maidstone, Dartford

-Long Lost Family: Born Without Trace returns for a second series.
+Long Lost Family (2011-) returns for another series.
 The team combine detective work alongside the latest DNA technology to help four contributors uncover their real identities and work out where they came from.

 In these two special episodes we see the incredible stories of a man who was left in a car on the outskirts of Belfast, a woman left in a telephone box in Dundalk, another woman found in a public toilet in Warminster and lastly, a man found outside a railway tavern in Greenhithe.

-The show is presented by Davina McCall (Long Lost Family) and Nicky Campbell (The Big Questions), who continue to work together to bring solace to many families across the UK.
+The show is presented by Davina McCall and Nicky Campbell, who continue to work together to bring solace to many families across the UK.

 Phil, accompanied by Conservation Architect Liz Smith ,is given unprecedented access into fascinating stately home archives to reveal the incredible ambition of the house’s creators, as well as the huge quantities of materials, labour and money involved in turning their flights of fancy into bricks and mortar.